IHE/ITI.Topologies/topologies.md

 This is what the sequence diagram looks like:

 ![Push: Intra-Community With Central Services in Multiple Community Directory: Referral](images/push-sequence.svg)

+**Figure 5.2.2-2: Intra-Community With Central Services in Multiple Community Directory: Referral**

 # 6 Miscellaneous